 All Pool maintenance including checking of Safety Equipment is the responsibility of the Bursar, but in practise this is delegated to the Head of Grounds.
-The Head of PE is responsible for ensuring safety equipment is in place and is in proper working order before declaring the Swimming Pool open.
+The Director of Sport is responsible for ensuring safety equipment is in place and is in proper working order before declaring the Swimming Pool open.
 The PE staff who are teaching should not commence a lesson unless the safety equipment is present below.
 The PE staff notify the Front Office/Reception Desk that a lesson is about to start using the radio.
 The Supervisor in charge may declare the Pool unsafe to use.
 Any concerns with safety equipment must be notified to the Head of Grounds, copied into the Bursar as soon as it is practicable to do so.

 Regular bacterial testing of the pool is carried out once per month, during the seasons in use, by TWC Services Ltd. Daily chlorine testing is monitored by the Grounds Team who are trained in this.
-The Plant Room (pumps, sand filters and dosing system) are serviced annually by Pool Care Leisure Ltd. Head of Estates & Operations
+The Plant Room (pumps, sand filters and dosing system) are serviced annually by Pool Care Leisure Ltd. Any adverse readings on the gas or water usage should be addressed with the Bursar immediately.
+Weils disease is not tested by TWC as cases are generally low and there is no recognised test [confirmed in writing].

-The boiler to heat the pool is maintained and tested by a specialist and this is organised through the Head of Estates & Operations Maintenance in consultation with the Head of Grounds.
+The boiler to heat the pool is maintained and tested by a specialist and this is organised through the Head of Maintenance in consultation with the Head of Grounds.
 The Head of Grounds holds all records in relation to maintenance of the Swimming Pool; including a copy of the boiler checks.
 Chemicals are stored in plastic trays to prevent spillage affecting the environment.
 The boiler shed is locked at all times unless the estates team are present and CCTV is present.
 There is a smoke detector within this shed that is attached to a loud sounder in the event of fire.